Free online workshops - Teaching children about growing food and the natural world

 We have already been running online workshops for children with excellent feedback: ‘great interaction and very engaging’, ‘excellent structure, content and timing… a very interactive session which D likes very much!’

 The workshops will focus on practical hands-on activities that will still be educational, but won't involve the children being glued to a computer screen.
 All the workshops we run are very interactive and good fun with a story and some music to finish.
-We are hoping children will be back at school in March, when the sessions will be organised around worksheets the children can use to explore outside, particularly in the Northwick Park Community Garden and report back on what they have found.
+They will be organised around worksheets the children can use to explore outside, particularly in the Northwick Park Community Garden and report back on what they have found.

 5th May: Bees in spring - This workshop will give the children a chance to see which bees they can find outside.
 It will give them a chance to learn about the different bees and how they have different ways of living.